Automated Underwriting System Approval: AUS Findings

 - Proper documentation will be required to verify all data that was inputted into the computer to get the AUS approval.

 No Lender Overlay Mortgage Lenders

-If you have been initially been approved by an automated underwriting system approval and can provide the documents to verify the information on your mortgage application, the chances are great that your mortgage loan will close.
+Mortgage loan applicants who have been initially been approved by an automated underwriting system approval and can provide the documents to verify the information on mortgage application, the chances are great that your mortgage loan will close.